MichaelHeinecke/heatwave/algorithms/README.md

 | 2004-06-12 | 21          |
 | 2004-06-13 | 26          |

-This can be done easily in two steps:
+This can be done easily in four steps:

 <ol>
 <li>